-Project owners can get a detailed overview about when and how long your resources were running and how much this costs.
+Project owners can get a detailed overview of when and how long your resources were running and how much this costs.

 Project Payment Information

-Project owners associate their project with payment information.
+Project owners associate their projects with payment information.
 This is used for the chargeback process.

 Metadata on the payment method is helpful to e.g. provide contract or budget numbers to chargeback cloud costs.